ParentSquare/faulty/README.md

 Faulty integrates caching into it's circuits in a way that is particularly suited to fault-tolerance.
-To make use of caching, you must specify the `cache` configuration option when initializing Faulty or creating a scope.
+To make use of caching, you must specify the `cache` configuration option when initializing Faulty or creating a new Faulty instance.
 If you're using Rails, this is automatically set to the Rails cache.

 Once your cache is configured, you can use the `cache` parameter when running a circuit to specify a cache key: